 University City High School is a public high school in San Diego.
-The principal of University City High School is Jeff Olivero and can be contacted at email@example.com.
-1,852 children attend University City High School and identify primarily as Filipino; Black, non-Hispanic; and Hispanic.
-8% of the University City High School students are "limited in English proficiency."
-51% of the 1,852 students here are paying reduced lunch prices.
+The principal of University City High School is Jeff Olivero and can be contacted at firstname.lastname@example.org.
+1,852 students attend University City High School and are mostly Filipino; Black, non-Hispanic; and Hispanic.
+8% of the University City High School students have "limited English proficiency."
+51% of the 1,852 students here get reduced lunch prices.
 The student to teacher ratio at University City High School is 22:1.
 Torah High Schools of San Diego is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama